ocean1/awesome-thesis/readme.md

 With great artifacts comes a great thesis, put a readme in every directory, and keep it tidy and understandable to others!

 ### Code
-Making experiments easily replayable might be of help to your advisors to crack problems with you

-#### Keep code and docs tidy
+Making experiments easily replayable might be of help to your advisors to crack problems with you, keep code and docs tidy.

 - [coding conventions]() - keep your code consistent and readable
 - [documentation]() - document where you can :)